Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Experimental Platform

 \end{quote}

-The prompt starts with the question and the definition of the factor as described in Table 1, specifies the input and output format, and ends with the list of posts encoded in JSON objects, one for each line.
-The posts are grouped with at most ten items per prompt as a tradeoff between making too many API calls and keeping the response time low.
+The prompt starts with the question and the definition of the factor as described in Table~\Tabref{tab:prompts}, specifies the input and output format, and ends with the list of posts encoded in JSON objects, one for each line.
+The posts are grouped into at most ten items per prompt, as a trade-off between making too many API calls and keeping the response time low.
 This implementation ensures that a feed containing ten political posts results in 8 requests to OpenAI instead of 80.

 These requests run in parallel using a custom connection pool that shares HTTP connections and iterates round-robin on multiple API tokens.
 Each request takes a few seconds to receive a response, but each connection has a maximum waiting time of 8 seconds to ensure a slow API call does not disrupt the user experience.
 When the timeout is reached, the event is logged, and the factor is set as non-present.
-To ensure a fast response from OpenAI, we use GPT-3.5 Turbo, which offers a good tradeoff between speed and accuracy.
-We use a fixed seed for reproducibility purposes.
+To ensure a fast response from OpenAI, we use GPT-3.5 Turbo, which, at the time of the experiment, offered a good trade-off between speed and accuracy.
+We use a fixed seed for reproducibility.
+Prior work validated that this approach matches expert annotations~\cite{jia2024embedding}.

-Since many popular posts appear in multiple feeds, to avoid scoring multiple times the same text, each post score is cached in a backend database and reused when necessary without including the post in the request to OpenAI.
+Since many popular posts appear in multiple feeds, to avoid scoring the same text multiple times, each post score is cached in a backend database and reused when necessary without including the post in the request to OpenAI.

+The model we used at the time of our deployment was not multimodal, so we did not process images in the posts.
+Current models do afford this capability, and we recommend it for future work in this vein.

-\section{Participant characteristics}
+\section{Participant Characteristics}

 To enroll in the experiment, participants had to take a screening task by installing a browser extension.
-The extension opened X, asked participants to log in if necessary, scrolled through their feed automatically, and verified that at least 5\% of the posts in their ``For You'' feed were about politics or social issues. \Figref{fig:political_distribution} summarizes the distribution of users by the fraction of political content.
+The extension opened X, asked participants to log in if necessary, scrolled through their feed automatically, and verified that at least 5\% of the posts in their ``For you'' feed were about politics or social issues. \Figref{fig:political_distribution} summarizes the distribution of users by the fraction of political content.
 Around 73\% of the participants qualified and were invited to the full study.

-Figure~\ref{fig:participants_demographics} shows the distributions of some of the participants' demographic information collected in the pre-survey, including race, education level, perceived socioeconomic status, and income.
+Figure~\ref{fig:participants_demographics} shows the distributions of some of the participants' demographic information collected in the pre-experiment survey, including race, education level, perceived socioeconomic status, and income.